Best Smoked Prime Rib (Recipe + Video)

 Please enable JavaScript in your browser to complete this form.

-Prime Rib is one of the iconic celebratory or festive holiday meals.
+Prime Rib is one of the iconic celebratory holiday meals, especially on Christmas.
 It’s dramatic, big in flavor, and delicious.
-Let’s be honest, it’s also an incredibly expensive cut of meat.
-So you want to make sure you get it right!
-If you are cooking this special occasion recipe for family or friends this holiday season this is your go-to guide to ensure a memorable meal.
+There are many ways to make it, that can include Grilled Prime Rib or even Reverse-Seared Prime Rib.
+If you are cooking this special occasion recipe for family or friends this holiday season this is your go-to guide for smoking the perfect roast.

 • Prime Rib: You can use a boneless or a bone-in prime rib or rib roast.
 We prefer bone-in as the bone protects the bottom of the roast.